profe-yotta/Custom-limits-ticks-and-grids-in-Matplotlib-3D/README.md

 - `major` : The major ticks and/or grids

 ## How to Use
-After you got the function, assign those paramaters as example:
+After you got the function, assign those paramaters in order as example:
 ```.py
 x_min, x_max, x_minor, x_major = -15, 15, 1, 5
 y_min, y_max, y_minor, y_major = -15, 15, 1, 5